We have published our updated Consumer Vulnerability Strategy. It will build on the earlier work of our previous strategy.

 What is the Ofgem Consumer Vulnerability Strategy?

-The new Consumer Vulnerability Strategy will outline our approach for the next 6 years.
-The draft strategy is informed by extensive stakeholder engagement, including events held in Cardiff, Glasgow and London, interviews with academics and other experts and responses to our open letter published in December 2018.
+The strategy is informed by extensive stakeholder engagement, including consulting on a draft version, events held in Cardiff, Glasgow and London, interviews with academics and other experts and responses to our open letter published in December 2018.

 How we define Vulnerability